On the structure of pointsets with many collinear triples: When one set of points is collinear

 We will show a stronger, density version of this later statement.

-\begin{theorem} For any $D>0$ and $c>0$ there is a constant, $\delta>0,$ and a threshold $n_0=n_0(c,D)$ so the following holds.
-Let $A$ be a set of $n$ points in the plane in convex position (the vertex set of a convex polygon) such that at least $cn^2$ pointpairs determine at most $Dn$ distinct directions.
-If $|A|\geq n_0$ then at least $\delta n$ points of $A$ are on a conic. \end{theorem} Theorem \ref{cor:elekes} is a direct corollary of Lemma \ref{main3} below.
-Before proving Elekes' conjecture, we need a somewhat technical definition.
+\begin{theorem} For any $D>0$ and $c>0$, there is a constant, $\delta>0,$ and a threshold $n_0=n_0(c,D)$, so the following holds.
+Let $A$ be a set of $n$ points in the plane in convex position (the vertex set of a convex polygon) such that at least $cn^2$ point pairs determine at most $Dn$ distinct directions.
+If $|A|\geq n_0$, then at least $\delta n$ points of $A$ are on a conic. \end{theorem} Theorem \ref{cor:elekes} is a direct corollary of Lemma \ref{main3} below.
+Before proving Elekes' conjecture, we recall a definition from projective geometry.

-\begin{definition} For a given line $L,$ two triangles $(p,q,r)$ and $(p',q',r')$ are similar relative to $L,$ if the three intersection points of the lines through the corresponding sides are on $L.$ Two triples of points are said to be similar, if they are vertices of two similar triangles. \end{definition}
+\begin{definition} Two triangles are said to be perspectives from a line if the three points of intersections of corresponding sides all lie on a common line. \end{definition}